Open-AB/Open-AB/README.md

 Seed the database with test data by running the following command in your terminal from the root directory of repo: node server/db/seed/dbSeed.js

+## Git workflow
+To start working on a new feature:
+-git checkout develop, git pull --rebase develop
+-git checkout -b [yourFeatureName]

+When a PR is merged and you want those